 There are 48 classes in the CRC, 11 in Canada and 36 in the United States, and one with congregations on both sides of the border.
 There are five Classes that cover the Grand Rapids area: Classis Grandville; Classis Grand Rapids North, Classis Grand Rapids East, Classis Thornapple and Classis Grand Rapids South.

-Classis usually meets three times a year.
-There are two meetings that happen at the same time each year—the third Thursday of January and May.
-Depending on the amount of material needed to be dealt with the meetings might start at 4 pm or later, though occasionally we have an all day meeting.
-There is also often a meeting in the fall of the year.
-The date is a bit more flexible.
+Classis usually meets 2 times a year.
+There are two meetings that happen at the same time each year— in March and October.
+Depending on the amount of material needed to be dealt with the gatherings might start at 4 pm or later, though occasionally we have an all day meeting.

-What’s on the agenda for a Classis meeting?
+What’s on the agenda for a classis gathering?